TylerRockwell/TylerRockwell.github.io/_posts/2016-01-15-ongoing-sb-progress.md

 Each entry should be relatively short, but important topics may expand out into their own posts.
 We'll see.

+## January 26, 2016

+### What did you learn yesterday?

+Yesterday, I learned about iTerm2 and zsh.
+I had heard of them previously, but had not used them.
+I'm now running omz with the candy theme.
+I'm probably not using all of its potential yet, but it is nice to have branch and ruby information right in my prompt.

+I also spent some time at the end of the day yesterday writing controller tests for the ToDo API.
+From that, I learned testing JSON is tedious.
+It's easy to have tiny discrepancies that cause the tests to fail.
+Like most things, I'm sure it'll get easier with time, but not quite yet.

+### What are you going to do today?

+Today, I'm finishing up tests for the ToDo API.
+I'll likely be starting on the Rails Bookstore, which is the last major project of the apprenticeship.
+I expect that to take some time, so that's likely what I'll be doing for the next several days.

+### What do you expect to learn?

 ## January 25, 2016

 ### What did you learn yesterday?